Paul Firbas Director of Latin American & Caribbean Studies Center

 Professor Moran researches and writes on historical global inequalities, including the distribution of income between and within countries, gender inequality, and socio-economic development.

-Research interests include Mesoamerican Historical Archaeology and Environmental Archaeology with a specialty in Zooarchaeology.
-Since 2006, I have been directing a research project that examines the social and cultural origins of revolution in Puebla, Mexico using the disciplines of history, archaeology, and ethnography.
+Research interests include Mesoamerican Ethnohistory, Historical Archaeology, and Environmental Archaeology with a specialty in Zooarchaeology.
+Since 2006, I have been directing a research project that examines the social and cultural origins of revolution in Puebla, Mexico.
+I have just published a book titled "Biography of a Hacienda: Work and Revolution in Rural Mexico" (University of Arizona Press) which draws on seven years of research in Puebla's Valley of Atlixco.
+I received a BA in History and Archaeology from the University of Massachusetts-Boston and a PhD in Anthropology from Yale University.

 Assistant Professor, Hispanic Languages and Literature, Ph.D.
 Graduate Center of the City of New York, 1997